 Fujitsu is basing “Work-Life Shift” on its strategic transformation over five years to a multi-cloud, remote, and flexible working system1.
 The FUJITSU Work Life Shift suite of solutions delivers a transformative experience that reimagines working styles for the New Normal era.

-The new package of solutions draws from Fujitsu’s extensive technical expertise and practical knowledge gained through the delivery of workplace solutions to eight million essential workers globally and implementing workplace transformation initiatives for the Fujitsu Group’s 130,000 employees, globally.
+The new package of solutions draws from Fujitsu’s extensive technical expertise and practical knowledge gained through delivering workplace solutions to eight million essential workers globally and implementing workplace transformation initiatives for the Fujitsu Group’s 130,000 employees globally.

 Under the three categories of Smart Working, Borderless Office, and Culture Change, Fujitsu now offers workplace services with a proven record of success, adapted for each customer’s unique needs.
 Fujitsu is also introducing a new service called Fujitsu Collaboration Space.
 This increases team creativity and productivity by enabling people isolated by moving to remote work to collaborate in a shared, virtual space.
-Continuing investment by Fujitsu in its “Work Life Shift” solution set will allow it to offer an increasing range of accelerated workplace transformation offerings.
+Fujitsu's continuing investment in its “Work Life Shift” solution set will allow it to offer an increasing range of accelerated workplace transformation offerings.

 Smart working